linkv12/bib2md/README.md

 > The program given as is, no warranty given. \
 > You can use and modify this program freely.
 ## Description
->Have you wonder how to put you refferences from `.bib`
+>Have you wonder how to put your refferences from `.bib`
 >to `.md` files with IEEE format? <br>
 Well this program is for you.